Lego Spybotics

-Lego Spybotics (stylized as LEGO Spybotics) is a discontinued Mindstorms robotics sub-series by Lego.
+Lego Spybotics is a discontinued Mindstorms robotics sub-series by Lego.
 There are four different sets, each of which includes a Spybot, a controller, a cable, and a software disc.
 The Spybots are color-coded, and each one has a different set of equipment attached.
 The software disc allows the user to program the robots and set up simulated missions for them.

 Sets

 The purple control module for the Shadowstrike S70 (#3808).

 Each of the four sets includes a color-coded Spybot control module, a software disc, a serial cable with an infrared (IR) transceiver at the end, a color-coded IR remote control for the Spybot, and parts to build the body of the Spybot.
 Each control module contains 2 motors, an IR transceiver, a power button, and various sensors.